ROCm/HIP/docs/how-to/hip_runtime_api/error_handling.rst

 .. note::

-    :cpp:func:`hipGetLastError` and ``cudaGetLastError`` returns the error
-    returned by any of the preceding HIP or CUDA APIs in the same host thread.
-    Before ROCm release 7.0, ``hipGetLastError`` did not match the ``cudaGetLastError`` behavior, and instead returned the error code of the last HIP runtime API call even if it was ``hipSuccess``.
+    :cpp:func:`hipGetLastError` returns the last actual HIP API error caught in the current thread during the application execution.
+Prior to ROCm 7.0, ``hipGetLastError`` might also return ``hipSuccess`` or ``hipErrorNotReady`` from the last HIP runtime API call, which are not errors.

 Best practices of HIP error handling: